Taking precautions during cold weather

 In cold weather, frostbite and hypothermia are a real risk if you aren’t dressed appropriately.
 If you are outside and notice signs of first-degree frostbite, move inside and start to warm yourself with warm (not hot) water or body heat.
 If you are experiencing symptoms of hypothermia, seek medical attention immediately.

 Keep the gas tank in your vehicle at least half full to prevent the gas line from freezing, and make sure your tires are properly inflated.
 Keep jumper cables, a blanket, a phone charger and an ice scraper in your vehicle.

 If you have reliable transportation but know of friends or colleagues who don’t, consider offering them a ride.

 Our city and university buses are a convenient – and warm! – option for traveling to and from campus.
 In fact, buses can often get you closer to your destination than your designated parking lot.
-Visit KU on Wheels for bus schedules and additional information.
+Visit KU on Wheels and Lawrence Transit for bus schedules and additional information.

 Take care of your body

 Avoid caffeine and alcohol, as they constrict blood vessels, which limits circulation.
 Additionally, if your judgment is impaired by alcohol, you run the risk of not realizing you are exposing yourself to dangerous temperatures.

 Monitor forecasts through local news outlets or weather apps.